 Prior to this offering, there has been no public market for our common shares.
-The initial public offering price for our common shares will be determined through negotiations between us and the representatives.
-In addition to prevailing market conditions, the factors to be considered in determining the initial public offering price are:
+The initial public offering price for our common shares was determined through negotiations between us and the representatives.
+In addition to prevailing market conditions, the factors considered in determining the initial public offering price are: